Mastering Music: the dCS Rossini APEX DAC Network Streamer & Clock Review

 The UK-based dCS has pioneered many state-of-the-art digital audio technologies during its more than 35-year history.
 Upsampling, oversampling, clocking, and PCM-to-DSD conversion are all areas in which the company has taken a revolutionary path, with several digital audio world firsts along the way. dCS never stops measuring, refining, and improving.
 Recognizing that technology is constantly changing, dCS has developed a flexible and modular product architecture that allows the company to continually invent new features and develop new capabilities.

 From the digital processing platform and Ring DAC™ circuits at the heart of dCS technology to the control and user interface systems, dCS products can be easily reprogrammed.
-This serves as "future proofing," allowing owners to continue improving the performance of their system throughout the life of the product. dCS' philosophy is to create products that are unrivaled in sonic and technical performance – products that deliver consistency, reliability, and performance like no other.
-It starts with all hardware and software being crafted in house.
+This serves as "future-proofing," allowing owners to continue improving the performance of their system throughout the life of the product. dCS' philosophy is to create products that are unrivaled in sonic and technical performance – products that deliver consistency, reliability, and performance like no other.
+It starts with all hardware and software being crafted in-house.
 Every component is carefully chosen from the best suppliers, most of them within Britain. dCS follows a manufacturing and testing process that exceeds even the most demanding industry standards.
 The company uses an automated testing system that was originally designed to meet exacting military standards.

-Each dCS LINA system is:
+Each dCS system is:

 Designed and hand-assembled in the UK by dCS' expert technicians and engineers